rail2025/WDIGViewer/README.md

 store in PluginImages, rename the fight to whatever you want. shows in alphanumerical file name order, so rename image files accordingly.<br>
 WTFDIGViewer will also attempt to auto load baseed on the zone/duty you are in and the folder name, so if you use the official name of the duty/area, or at least as close as possible, it will load the folder correctly.

-<br>IMPORTANT!!
+<br># IMPORTANT!!
 <br>
-reload after addiing images with /wdig reload, hit the rescan button <br>
+reload after addiing images with /wdig reload,or hit the rescan button <br>
 <br>
 <br>
 <br>